 Student participation is an essential part of the instructional process.
 Students are expected to contribute to the learning environment of their courses and to fulfill their academic responsibilities through active participation in the learning process.
 Regular and punctual class attendance is required of all students in all courses.
-Class attendance policy is determined individually by faculty members.
+Class attendance policy is tracked on a weekly basis.
 Students should check each course syllabus to determine the specific participation standards for each course.
 Students who do not meet the attendance and participation standards may receive a lower grade and/or lose financial aid funding.
 Students are reminded that final grades are determined by performance of course requirements, including attendance and participation whether on campus, on site, or online.
-Instructors will record attendance for each class and keep attendance records for three years for financial aid purposes.
+Instructors will record attendance for each class.

 It is the student's responsibility to contact the instructor when the student anticipates being absent or late for class.
 If the student arrives after the class has begun, it is the student's responsibility to inform the instructor for the purpose of confirming attendance.
 The student is responsible for making up missed assignments when permitted by the instructor.
-If the assignment does not have a make-up option, the instructor may allow the student to complete an alternative assignment.
-Receiving an alternative assignment should not be assumed and is at the sole discretion of the instructor.